-AEB ModeAutomatic Exposure Bracketing mode.
-DSLR cameras and some compact digital cameras offer this feature.
-It enables you to automatically take three or more exposures in a row: one at the proper exposure, one or more underexposed, and one or more overexposed.
+Automatic Exposure Bracketing.
+This feature enables you to automatically take three or more exposures in a row: one at the proper exposure, one or more underexcorrect shutter speed for the available light.

-Aperture Priority In Aperture Priority mode, you select the aperture and the camera determines the correct shutter speed for the available light.
 The shutter speed also depends on ISO sensitivity.
-This is the correct mode for shooting bracketed shots for HDR (refer to Section 1 for more information).
+This is the correct mode for shooting bracketed shots for HDR (refer to